dennowiggle/Retro-PETER/Hardware/PETER/README.md

 ## Description
 PETER is an FPGA board based around a Lattice ECP5 FPGA chip.
 It provides peripheral features for a plug in 3.3V RCBUS CPU card.

-The PETER board provides video, audio, I2C, SPI, SNES controller, 2x USB UART, and PS2 keyboard and mouse connection to a Retro computer RCBUS.
+The PETER board provides video, audio, I2C, SPI, SNES controller, 2x USB UART, and PS2 keyboard and mouse connection to a 3.3V RCBUS card slot and expansion connector.

 In addition there is an ESP32-S3 WiFi module for programming the FPGA and system bootloader(s), Zilog ZDI, WiFi console and additonal features.
 There are on-board connectors for provision of a W5500 Wizmon Ethernet module and DS3132 Real Time Clock + AT24C32 EEPROM module.